code-wagner/heavn/README.md

 To run the project locally, you can follow these steps:

-    Clone the repository: git clone https://github.com/code-wagner/heavn
-    Install dependencies: npm install
+    Download the project from this link: https://github.com/code-wagner/heavn.git Install dependencies: npm install
     Start the development server: npm start

 # Contributors

-This project was created by Wagner Santos.
+This project was created by [Wagner Santos](https://github.com/code-wagner).